SAP-samples/ui5-mdc-json-tutorial/u2/ex6/readme.md

 importScripts(new URLSearchParams(self.location.search).get("worker"));
 ```

-Here is some explanation to that - Since Geomap internally uses Web Workers, for Strict CSP environments it is required that the worker is loaded on Application side.
+To elaborate a bit - since Geomap uses Web Workers internally, in environments with a strict Content Security Policy (CSP) the worker must be loaded by the application.
-We create a "bridge" between the library and the application and allow the Geomap Web Component to pick up the worker URL automatically and use it.
+We create a "bridge" between the library and the application so the Geomap Web Component can automatically discover and use the worker URL.

 The library provides the path of the worker to be loaded and passes it to "worker.js" on app side which simply loads it using `importScripts`.